sahilrajput03/sahilrajput03/learn-bash.md

 # Message: I am foo
 # Message: I am bar

-# You can also define the strings with spaces by:
+# You can also define the strings with spaces in array by:
 all=("a b" "c d")
 for i in "${all[@]}" ; do
   echo "What $i"